goodbins/go-jenkins-exporter/README.md

 ## Licence
 Unless otherwise noted, the go-jenkins-exporter source files are distributed under the MIT license found in the LICENSE file.

+## Next steps...

+ - Using bndr/gojenkins to interact with Jenkins API
+ - Expose the metrics of the slave nodes
+ - Create a helm chart to deploy the exporter on k8s